 Over half of the elements on most pages can now be built using these components, with some pages achieving 100% coverage.
 As the component library continues to improve, designers' efficiency will increase further.

-In addition to the components, usage guidelines and best practices for each component have been compiled to assist team members.
+In addition to the components, to address common usage mistakes by team members, usage guidelines and best practices for each component have been compiled.
 These contents will continue to improve with the development of the project.

 How do they look when combined?